serai-dex/serai/README.md

 - `substrate`: Substrate crates used to instantiate the Serai network.

-- `deploy`: Scripts to deploy a Serai node/test environment.
+- `orchestration`: Dockerfiles and scripts to deploy a Serai node/test environment.

+- `tests`: Tests for various crates.
+Generally, `crate/src/tests` is used, or `crate/tests`, yet any tests requiring crates' binaries are placed here.

 ### Links